 - 1. Place a rag or towel below the oil filter to absorb any spilled oil. - 2.
-Unscrew the old filter by turning the filter to the left.
+Unscrew old filter by turning the filter to the left.

 3. Clean the mounting base.
-Apply a film of clean oil to the filter gasket.
+Apply film of clean oil to filter gasket.
 Do not use grease.
-Screw the new filter on until the gasket contacts the base, then tighten 3/4 to 1 turn.
+Screw new filter on until gasket contacts base, then tighten 3/4 to 1 turn.